Sateesh2045/BI_Project2/README.md

 Identified regions and hotel properties where AtliQ Grands experienced the largest decline in market share.
 Provided strategic recommendations to AtliQ Grands for boosting performance and responding effectively to competitor actions.

+**Key Insights**
+Mumbai Generated Highest (660M) revenue with contribution of 39.13% and Delhi generated Lowest Revenue (290.92) with contribution of 17.24%
+Occupancy%: Delhi is leading in Ist position with 60.44% and Bangalore is in last position with 55 6854 Cancellation Delhi is having more cancellation% of 25.63% compared to other cities
+May 2022 recorded the highest revenue of 582M, followed by June 2022 with 554M and July 2022 with 551M
+Elite rooms dominate with a significant RC of 32.81% Luxury category outperforms, contributing of 61.62% of revenue compared to the Business category of 38.38% "Make Your Trip" accounts for approximately 19-20% of revenue Approximately 40% of revenue originates from unidentified sources, warranting focused idemification efforts for enhanced marketing strategies.
+Rev PAR is Highest for Mumbai And Lowest for Hyderabad

 **Project Impact: **
 By leveraging data-driven insights, this project aims to guide AtliQ Grands' management in making more effective decisions to regain their competitive advantage.
 The dashboard created provides real-time updates on KPIs and revenue trends, supporting the company’s efforts in the revenue segment.